PassiDel/IPB_Cybersecurity_CTF/linux2/WRITEUP.md

-# TASK -- Linux 2
+## Linux 02

-## Can you capture the flag?
+> Can you capture the flag?
 Execute the following command to obtain a reverse shell on your local machine.

 ```bash
 $ nc 192.168.10.7 9999